ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription.md

 The second adverse effect results from the nonce based challenge-response of {{-rats-yang-tpm}}.
 In that document an Attester must wait for a new nonce from a Verifier before it generates a new TPM Quote.
 To address delays resulting from such a wait, this specification enables freshness to be asserted asynchronously.

-By removing these two adverse effects, it becomes possible for a Verifier to continously maintain an appraisal of the Attested device without relying on continous polling.
+By removing these two adverse effects, it becomes possible for a Verifier to continuously maintain an appraisal of the Attested device without relying on continuous polling.

 # Terminology